elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-was-the-role-of-the-kings-in-the-spartan-dyarchy-and-how-did-it-affect-governance.md

 score: 9.0
 related_article1:
     id: 163580
+    title: >-
-    title: What were the main social divisions in Spartan society, and how did they function?
+        What were the main social divisions in Spartan society, and how did they function?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-were-the-main-social-divisions-in-spartan-society-and-how-did-they-function
 related_article2:
-    id: 163580
+    id: 163576
+    title: >-
-    title: What were the main social divisions in Spartan society, and how did they function?
+        What were the main causes and outcomes of the Messenian Wars?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-main-social-divisions-in-spartan-society-and-how-did-they-function
+    url: /learn/history-of-the-world/questions/what-were-the-main-causes-and-outcomes-of-the-messenian-wars
 related_article3:
+    id: 163570
+    title: >-
+        What was the significance of the Lycurgan Constitution in shaping Spartan society?
+    subject: History of the World
+    url: /learn/history-of-the-world/questions/what-was-the-significance-of-the-lycurgan-constitution-in-shaping-spartan-society
+related_article4:
     id: 163579
+    title: >-
-    title: Describe the significance of Spartan Black-Figure Pottery in understanding Spartan culture.
+        Describe the significance of Spartan Black-Figure Pottery in understanding Spartan culture.
     subject: History of the World
     url: /learn/history-of-the-world/questions/describe-the-significance-of-spartan-blackfigure-pottery-in-understanding-spartan-culture
-related_article4:
-    id: 163570
-    title: What was the significance of the Lycurgan Constitution in shaping Spartan society?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-significance-of-the-lycurgan-constitution-in-shaping-spartan-society
 related_article5:
-    id: 163578
+    id: 163579
-    title: What archaeological evidence supports our understanding of Spartan society?
+    title: >-
+        Describe the significance of Spartan Black-Figure Pottery in understanding Spartan culture.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-archaeological-evidence-supports-our-understanding-of-spartan-society
+    url: /learn/history-of-the-world/questions/describe-the-significance-of-spartan-blackfigure-pottery-in-understanding-spartan-culture
 ---

 &nbsp;